Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 DNS server is running at port 1053
 Received query from 127.0.0.1:63928 Header { id: 22295, qr: false, opcode: 0, aa: false, tc: false, rd: true, ra: false, z: 2, rcode: 0, qdcount: 1, ancount: 0, nscount: 0, arcount: 1 }
 ```
+Code for this part can be found in the Github Repository under `step 1`.

 Wow!
 We’re running a DNS server in Rust!
 Are you curious how the rest of the request looks like?
 Let's print it out!